Welcome!

 Parenting

-Over the past 15 years I’ve enjoyed putting together a parenting program with a good mate and colleague Greg Konza – the Confident Carers Cooperative Kids program (CCCK).
-Greg and I set out to find a way to meet the needs of parents who were struggling with their children’s behaviour, and who weren’t able to engage with the existing programs.
+Over the past 20 years I’ve enjoyed putting together a parenting program with a good mate and colleague Greg Konza – Confident Carers Cooperative Kids (CCCK).
+Greg and I set out to meet the needs of parents who were struggling with their children’s emotions and behaviour, and who weren’t able to engage with the existing parenting programs.
 We’re pretty happy with the feedback we get from families as well as other practitioners.
-I’m currently writing some publications on mindful parenting and CCCK for my PhD.
+There are now a handful of publications supporting the effectiveness of CCCK (see ‘Parenting Tab’).
 Meanwhile my real education continues through being an active parent and grandparent.

 Supervision

 It’s a rare privilege to help guide practitioners at the beginning of their clinical careers, as well as to share ideas with more experienced practitioners.
-I also get to run workshops for The Reflective Supervision Team and the Australian Psychological Society to equip supervisors with the knowledge, skills and attitudes they need to train up the next generation of practitioners.
+I also enjoy running workshops for The Reflective Supervision Team, the Australian Psychological Society, the Singapore Psychological Society and other organisations to equip supervisors with the knowledge, skills and attitudes they need to train up the next generation of practitioners.

 Keeping Active

 Play and activity are a big part of my life.
-I’ve always loved throwing or kicking a ball around, or diving into the water, or getting lost in conversation while walking or running along.
-I’ve recently rekindled the joy of long-distance running, inspired by two of my children.
+I’ve always loved throwing or kicking a ball around, or diving into the water, or getting lost in conversation while running along.
+I’ve rekindled the joy of long-distance running during my 50s, inspired by two of my children.